 There were measures in place to protect the residents from being harmed or suffering from abuse.
-Allegations or suspicions of abuse in the preceding period had been appropriately responded to in line with the providers policy.
-There were intimate and personal care delivery plans in place which provided sufficient detail to guide staff in providing intimate care for residents.
+Allegations or suspicions of abuse in the preceding period had been promptly and appropriately responded to in line with the providers policy.
+An investigation by an external expert had been completed following a recent allegation of abuse.
+This found that the specific allegation made was not upheld or substantiated.